Nationwide Human Trafficking Ring Exposed

 A lot of you might be stuck in jobs you don’t like.
 Imagine being stuck in a job giving happy endings to strangers who don’t speak your language, where $7 out of every $10 you earn goes toward the thousand bucks a month you pay to sleep on a cot in the back room, and you never earn enough to get away.

-For what it’s worth, I may have stumbled upon a nationwide network of Asian massage parlors that are obviously engaged in prostitution, but may also be involved in human trafficking.
-There’s a website called EscortIndex.com that aggregates escort ads found on the internet and posts a copy of the ad for posterity.
+There may be a nationwide network of Asian massage parlors engaged in prostitution which are also involved in human trafficking.
+A website called EscortIndex.com aggregates escort ads it finds on other websites across the internet and reposts a copy of the ad for posterity.

 Below the archived ad, EscortIndex gives a total for how many other ads had the same phone number and how many used the same pictures.

 It’s crazy how many massage businesses use their actual business phone number to advertise on adult sites.
-It’s not something a legitimate massage business would do, since it implies their massages have happy endings.
-A legitimate massage business wouldn’t want to attract johns looking for sex.
+It’s not something a legitimate massage business would do, legitimate massage businesses aren’t looking to attract horny men willing to pay for sex.

-It was on EscortIndex that I stumbled across an email that appeared in hundreds of ads for massage businesses in different states.
-I googled the phone number of one of the massage parlors that was involved in the Cindy Yang/Robert Kraft drama back in February and found the ad.
+On EscortIndex, I found an email that appeared in hundreds of ads for massage businesses in different states.
+The ad came up when I googled the phone number of one of the massage parlors involved in the Cindy Yang/Robert Kraft drama.

 There were 8 women arrested in the Robert Kraft sting, but only two were alleged to be involved in human trafficking.
 One was the manager of an Asian massage parlor on Colonial Drive.
 The phone number for that business can be found in an ad on EscortIndex.com.